gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

    }
 )
 ```
-    * Create a student user with default database named "memegen" and root privileges to any db.
+    * Create a student user with root privileges to any db.
 It should say `Successfully added user`.
 1. `exit`
     * Exit the shell.
 1. `echo "security:" >> /etc/mongod.conf && echo "  authorization: enabled" >> /etc/mongod.conf`